MissPP/ippx/README.md

     go run start_client.go

-* Make sure the ulimit will not  set some limit for the calling process
+* Ensure that the ulimit does not impose any restrictions on the calling process.

-* If you need to, just start the servers
+* If necessary, simply start the servers.

 ## Example